ALIVEisHERE001/ALIVE-Futurepredictor/README.md

     ## 🧠 Design Notes

-    This project was conceived with clean architecture patterns in mind and tailored specifically for "ALIVE-Futurepredictor" in the "future_predictor" domain, implemented in Python.
+    This project was conceived with distributed systems resilience in mind and tailored specifically for "ALIVE-Futurepredictor" in the "ai_consciousness" domain, implemented in Python.

     ## 📐 Architecture Sketch